yzhuo33/CentroidShiftPredictor/README.md

 ### 2_2 Predict centroid shift
 Before getting a prediction, you will need to:

-- [Prepare a customized dataset](#Define-a-customized-prediction-set-for-centroid-shift) named after `to_predict_centroid_shift.xlsx` to store the composition-structure-property relations of interest.
+- [Prepare a customized dataset](#2_1-define-a-customized-prediction-set-for-centroid-shift) named after `to_predict_centroid_shift.xlsx` to store the composition-structure-property relations of interest.

 Then, you can predict the relative permittivity by:

 ```bash
 python centroid_shift_predictor.py
 ```

-After predicting, you will get a `predicted_centroid_shift.xlsx` file in the same directory, in which the predicted centroid shift is provided next to the corresponding composition.
+`centroid_shift_predictor.py` will automatically read `centroid_shift_training_set.xlsx` and `to_predict_centroid_shift.xlsx` to generate a prediction.
+You will then get a `predicted_centroid_shift.xlsx` file in the same directory, in which the predicted centroid shift is provided next to the corresponding composition.

 ## Authors